 Key Knowledge Point - KKP ВОК Reference

 According to the WHO, which of the following are OSH matters leading to ethical consideration?
 A. The need for care in handling, safeguarding and transfer of occupational health records.
 B. Securing informed consent of the subject before release to others of audit records.
 C. Honoring agreements and contracts made with customers, clients and other partners giving attention to cost-effectiveness of services provided.
-D. A and C E. All the above.
-OSH World Health Organization (WHO) EUR/02/5041181 Good Practice in Occupational Health Services A Contribution to Workplace Health
+D. A and C E. OSH World Health Organization (WHO) EUR/02/5041181 Good Practice in Occupational Health Services A Contribution to Workplace Health

 Answer:

 Key Knowledge Point - KKP ВОК Reference

-Safety Competencies and Training guidance is covered under which component of a Safety Management System: A. Safety Promotion B. Safety Policy C. Safety Risk Management D. All of the above.
-Safety Programs Federal Aviation Administration Advisory Circular AC120-92B.
+Safety Competencies and Training guidance is covered under which component of a Safety Management System: A. Safety Promotion B. Safety Policy C. Safety Risk Management Safety Programs Federal Aviation Administration Advisory Circular AC120-92B.
 FAA Part 5.23 and 5.91.

+D. \Box All of the above.

 Answer:

-Key Knowledge Point - KKP ВОК Reference

-To be a positive change agent in a business's safety culture, the OSH professional attains the status of an integral member of the business team by?
-A. Safety Programs Manuele, Fred A. (2014).
+Key Knowledge Point - KKP BOK Reference To be a positive change agent in a business's safety culture, the OSH professional attains the status of an integral member of the business team by?
+A. Maintaining accurate and detailed safety reporting files.
+Safety Programs Manuele, Fred A. (2014).
 Advanced Safety Management.
-Focusing on Z10 and Serious Injury Prevention, Second Edition
+Focusing on Z10 and Serious Injury Prevention, Second Edition B. ☐ Being operationally proficient at the enterprise's main income- generating activity.
+C. D Providing well-supported, substantial, and convincing risk reduction advice that serves the business interests.
+D. □ Being an active-regular participant in the business team's budget process meetings.
 Answer: